iPad 7 SIM Card Reader Replacement

 Step 24

-- Gently twist the two opening picks at the left corners of the iPad to nudge the digitizer up a bit, loosening the last bits of adhesive holding it in place.
+- Give those two opening picks a gentle twist on the left corners of the iPad to lift the digitizer just a bit, peeling off that final strip of adhesive in the process.

 Step 25

-- Gently lift the left edge of the digitizer upward to help loosen the adhesive along the right side of the iPad.
+- Gently lift the left edge of the digitizer upward to keep separating that adhesive along the right edge of your iPad.
+Nice work!

 Step 26

-- With a gentle hand on the digitizer, carefully slide an opening pick between the two display cables to break free the last bit of adhesive.
-You're doing great!
+- Keep the digitizer steady and slide your opening pick between the two display cables to peel away the last of that adhesive.

 Step 27

-- After you've carefully separated all the adhesive, gently open the digitizer like a book and lay it flat next to the iPad.
+- Once the adhesive is fully separated, gently open the digitizer like a book and lay it flat next to the iPad.

 Step 28

-- Grab your Phillips screwdriver and carefully remove the four 4.3 mm screws holding the LCD to the frame.
+- Grab a Phillips screwdriver and twist out those four 4.3 mm-long screws that are keeping the LCD snug in the frame.

 Step 29

-- Gently slide the flat end of a spudger to ease the LCD out of its cozy little spot, just enough so you can grab it with your fingers.
+- Grab the flat end of your spudger and gently pry the LCD out of its spot—just enough to snag it with your fingers.
+Easy does it!

-- Now, give that iPad LCD a little flip like you're turning a page in a book, lifting it near the camera and flipping it over towards the home button end of the rear case.
+- Flip that LCD like turning a page in a book: lift it near the camera and swing it over to the home button end of the rear case.

-- Place the LCD down on a clean, soft, lint-free surface so you can easily access those display cables.
+- Gently lay the LCD face-down on a clean, soft, lint-free surface to keep those display cables nice and accessible.

 Tools Used